This is a story…

 4. Find what you love.

 Ooooooo, you ask such good questions.
-Wait, what?
+(Wait, what?)

 Okay, I ask good questions.

 So good, that I don’t think I can answer it.
-How about this: if you really want to know, message me personally and I’ll let you know.

 And of course, this will still be a website devoted to books, self-improvement, and health.
 That doesn’t change.